Stay Black: Song development, influences and writing style

 "Here Comes the Plague" was written about Moyal's feeling as an outcast, as one with whom no one should become involved.
 He further developed the situation into a story of a man who destroys everything with which and everyone with whom he comes into contact.

 "I Want to Solve the Problems in Your Dress" deals with adultery.
 It depicts an affair from the perspective of "the other man", who becomes so infatuated and obsessed with his lover, a married woman, that he wishes the death of her husband.
 Moyal would further utilize this theme during the writing of Damien Done's album Charm Offensive throughout 2016 and 2017, with many off-beat love songs told from the perspective of "the other party".

-"The New Cleavage" (originally titled "Ass-Crack Is the New Cleavage") is a story about a man who has been put through the ringer by his girlfriend, a chronic cheater and psychic vampire.
+"The New Cleavage" (originally titled "Ass-Crack Is the New Cleavage") is a story about a man who has been put through the wringer by his girlfriend, a chronic cheater and psychic vampire.
 After being in this toxic relationship, he struggles to find a way out, and uses his last bit of dignity to free himself.

 "She's About to Lose It" tells the story of a woman, with each of the three verses of the song detailing different devastating losses in her life.
 In the first verse, she loses her virginity, not in a manner which she had envisioned.
 In the second verse, she loses her baby in the third trimester of pregnancy.
 In the third and final verse, she loses control and murders her partner.

 "Catsong" was conceived at a later time from the other five songs on the release.
 Moyal had written the main guitar riff but was unsure how to use it.
 While at Crum's home studio one evening, Moyal recorded the guitar track and Crum added keyboards.
 The song was named as such because it included a sample of Crum's cat, Garth, purring and meowing.